 What does this measure?

-The home value reported by the homeowner to the Census Bureau, adjusted for inflation.
+The home value reported by the homeowner to the Census Bureau, adjusted for inflation to 2019 dollars.
 The median represents the mid-point of home values (half the values are above the median and half below).

 Why is this important?

 A home is usually a person's or family's highest-valued possession.
 Home values are also an indicator of the region's cost of living, relative wealth, and general prosperity.

 In 2015-19, the median home value for the region was $139,600, substantially less than the statewide median of $313,700 and the national median of $217,500.
 The regional value dropped 3% from 2000 to 2010-14 and remained fairly steady from then to 2015-19.
 In contrast, the state median increased a substantial 38% from 2000 to 2015-19.
 The national median rose 11% from 2000 to 2010-14 and rose again from 2015-19 to a total of 27%.

 Among the individual counties of the region, median home values were highest in Ontario ($161,800) and Monroe ($148,400), and lowest in Orleans ($98,400).
 Most counties saw modest declines in median values between 2000 and 2015-19, except Ontario and Yates, which had increases of 16% and 17%, respectively.